-Bank of America has retained Paul, Weiss, Rifkind, Wharton & Garrison to assist the troubled bank in civil and regulatory litigation related to its merger with Merrill Lynch.
-And the firm apparently got right down to work: On Monday, according to The New York Times, Paul Weiss lawyers, along with counterparts from Cleary, Gottlieb, Steen & Hamilton, advised the bank's board to make a shocking change in strategy and vote to waive privilege in the Securities and Exchange Commission's much-publicized disclosure case against Bank of America, which is now headed for a trial next year, after Manhattan federal district court Judge Jed Rakoff rejected a $33 million settlement between BofA and the government.
-(Here's The Am Law Daily's account of the stunning BofA board vote, and here's The Wall Street Journal's story.)
+Bank of America has retained Paul Weiss to help with litigation related to the bank's merger with Merrill Lynch.
+And the firm apparently got right down to work: On Monday, according to The New York Times, Paul Weiss lawyers, along with Cleary counterparts, advised the bank's board to change strategy and vote to waive privilege in the SEC's disclosure case against BofA, which is headed for a trial next year, after a New York federal judge rejected a $33 million settlement between BofA and the government.

 Paul Weiss Reportedly Advises BofA Board to Waive Privilege in Merrill-Related Litigation

 October 13, 2009